agilepro/software-craftsmanship/docs/Design/robust-application-init.md

 *   The application may not be correctly configured.
 There may be settings that point to needed resources that
     *   are set incorrectly because they were left at default values
     *   are set properly but for some reason the application can not access the resources,
-    *   are set correctly but the resources don’t exist.
+    *   are set correctly but the resources don't exist.
     *   had been correct, but for some reason been moved, and the configuration was not updated.
 *   The application may depend upon other servers running, and those servers may not be running yet.
 This is particularly important in a global reboot situation where multiple severs are restarted simultaneously and there is a race condition between which server starts up first.
 *   The application might be correctly installed and configured, but simply takes some time, and while that is happening it may start to receive web requests.
 It must handle those correctly.